Media Contact: Ashby Brame

 Strawberry Festival: April 22 – An all-day celebration for the community focused on family fun and entertainment including a classic car show, face painting, activities for the kids, lots of food, and of course, strawberries from local farms across the county!

-Ham & Yam Festival: May 6 – Taking place in Downtown Smithfield the first Saturday in May every year, the Ham & Yam Festival is packed with ham biscuits, barbeque pork, and sweet potatoes.
+Ham & Yam Festival: May 6 – Taking place in Downtown Smithfield the first Saturday in May every year, the Ham & Yam Festival is packed with ham biscuits, barbecue pork, and sweet potatoes.
 There will be arts, crafts, kid’s activities, live entertainment, a pig cooking contest, and piglet racing.

 301 Endless Yard Sale: June 16-17 – Johnston County and its towns along US 301 will host the sixth annual “Endless Yard Sale” which takes place annually the third weekend of June.
 The communities will join together with deals, antiques, collectibles, and more along a 100-mile stretch of highway between Roanoke Rapids and Dunn, NC.

 State Singing Convention: June 23-25 – The oldest Southern gospel convention in the nation includes three days of gospel music competition including amateur duets, trios, quartets, choirs, and family groups.

 Farm Fest: September 9 – An annual day-long country music concert featuring a line-up of today’s top acts at The Farm venue in Selma, NC.
 Previous artists include Florida Georgia Line, Chris Young, Love & Theft, Scotty McCreery, and Parmalee.

 Clayton Harvest Festival: September 13-17 – Enjoy 5 days of exciting events on Main Street in Downtown Clayton.
 Concerts, karaoke, a dance party, food trucks, a classic car show, and over 200 craft vendors.